Skip to content

 Configure HAProxy as a Reverse Proxy for HighByte Intelligence Hub

-Process to Set Up HAProxy to Distribute Traffic to Intelligence Hub
+Set Up HAProxy to Distribute Traffic to Intelligence Hub

 Introduction

 HAProxy is a tool that can load-balance and intelligently reverse-proxy IP Layer network traffic.
-HighByte Intelligence Hub can often take advantage of state and order of variables, so load-balancing is not always beneficial, but the smart reverse-proxy capabilities of HAProxy can be very useful when setting up Redundancy or High Availability for Intelligence Hub.
+HighByte Intelligence Hub can often take advantage of state and order of incoming messages, so load-balancing is not always beneficial, but the smart reverse-proxy capabilities of HAProxy can be very useful when setting up Redundancy or High Availability for Intelligence Hub.
 This article will demonstrate the setup of HAProxy to route Intelligence Hub traffic to a primary hub, and conditionally, a backup hub.

 Installing HAProxy

 HAProxy may be acquired and installed from the associated downloads page.
 It is also available as a container image on Docker Hub, and can be accessed by most major Linux package managers.
-This example will follow installing HAProxy on Ubuntu.
 Where network applications like HAProxy are most commonly run in Linux server environments, installing on Linux is generally simpler.
 However it is possible to download HAProxy files and install on Windows using Python.

 On Ubuntu, HAProxy is installed by running the command apt install haproxy